 “And the web that you spin, Strong, sticky, and thin, Is useful to catch little flies.”

-5. Lastly, only a few spider and insects are poisonous.
+5. Lastly, only a few spiders and insects are poisonous.

 Many books have told About spiders, so bold, Who carry a poisonous bite.
 But most will not harm Your leg or your arm And usually come out at night.

-This creative teaching resource uses Little Miss Muffet to teach children all about insects and spiders.
-It is a part of The Mother Goose Meets other Nature book series.
+This creative teaching resource uses Little Miss Muffet to teach children about insects and spiders.
+It is a part of The Mother Goose Meets Mother Nature book series.
+The series includes other nursery rhyme books teaching different scientific and mathematical concepts.